 Invited Guests of APA California President

-The APA California President may invite up to four guests from other Chapters or from National APA.
+The APA California President may invite up to two guests from National APA.
 These guests will receive complimentary registrations for the basic conference.
 If they attend any optional events or mobile workshops, the guests will be responsible for paying for these themselves.
+The guests’ registration is covered by the conference profit.

 Region VI Board Representative, Region VI AICP Commissioner, and Region VI Student Representative

-Full conference egistration shall be offered to the National APA Region VI Board representative, the Region VI AICP Commissioner, and the Region VI Student Representative.
+Complimentary registration for the basic conference shall be offered to the National APA Region VI Board representative, the Region VI AICP Commissioner, and the Region VI Student Representative.

 Complimentary Hotel Rooms